bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 I have tried to peek your interest in ClojureScript, core.async and new ways of thinking about developing where you have much more certainty about the state of your program at any given moment.
-Kind of ambitious.

-If you liked this post **or** you would like me to continue on with this example refining it further, let me know.

 Resources: